PHP Assignment Operators

 $y = 20;

-The assignment expression returns a value assigned, which is the result of the expression in this case:
+The assignment expression returns a value assigned, which is the result of the expression:

 $variable_name = expression;Code language: PHP (php)